lab-yue/r-docs/pages/R-exts/4-Debugging.md

 with extra instrumentation to help `valgrind` detect errors in the use of memory allocated from the R heap.
-The `configure` option is `--with-valgrind-instrumentation=level`, where `level`{.variable} is 0, 1 or 2.
+The `configure` option is `--with-valgrind-instrumentation=level`, where
+`level` is 0, 1 or 2.
 Level 0 is the default and does not add anything.
 Level 1 will detect some uses[^114^](#FOOT114) of uninitialised memory and has little impact on speed (compared to level 0).
 Level 2 will detect many other memory-use